dlemstra/Magick.NET/Documentation/ConvertPDF.md

         horizontal.Write("Snakeware.horizontal.png");
     }

-    // Create new image that appends all the pages horizontally using (IMagickImage vertical = images.AppendVertically())
+    // Create new image that appends all the pages vertically using (IMagickImage vertical = images.AppendVertically())
     {
         // Save result as a png